 An artesian water system can create abnormal pore pressure if the proper structural conditions exist.
 As shown in Fig. 5, the continuous water-bearing sand will transmit hydrostatic pressures of the formation water to the bottom of the structure.
 The pressure at the top of the structure will be normal for the depth at which it is encountered.
 The pressure at the bottom of the structure will be equivalent to 13.5 Ib/gal mud weight.
 These pressures can not be detected with conventional techniques.

 Uplift Effect On Abnormal Pore Pressure

-Normal pressure is defined in relation to the depth at which it is encountered.
-A pressure that is normal for a specific depth would be abnormally high for it shallower depth.
-Tectonic actions that uplift sections of formations can cause abnormal pressures in the uplifted section if specific formations within the uplifted section are sealed so the abnormal pressures cannot revert to normal during the course of geologic time.
-Drilling through a fault and entering a different pressure .environment is uncommon.
-Caution must be exercised with respect to well planning because pressures across a fault line can be lower and higher than the pressures on the opposite side of the fault.
+Normal pressure is defined as the depth at which it is encountered.
+A normal pressure for a specific depth would be abnormally high for its shallower depth.
+Tectonic actions that uplift sections of formations can cause abnormal pressures in the uplifted section if specific formations within the uplifted section are sealed so the abnormal pressures cannot revert to normal during geologic time.
+Drilling through a fault and entering a different pressure environment is uncommon.
+Caution must be exercised concerning well planning because pressures across a fault line can be lower and higher than those on the opposite side of the fault.